 Consider high-quality companies with secular growth and higher margins.
 In the late cycle, growth becomes scarce and profits are pressured.
 Weak companies may run out of time to improve their growth or expand their margins.

 Consider companies with less economically sensitive revenue.
 Companies dependent on discretionary spending tend to be at greater risk from spending slowdowns and budget freezes in the late cycle.

-Consider lower-beta, lower-volatility stocks.
-Broadly speaking, “beta” describes how much a stock’s price reacts to market moves.
+Consider lower-www, lower-volatility stocks.
+Broadly speaking, “www” describes how much a stock’s price reacts to market moves.
 Equity securities are subject to stock market fluctuations that occur in response to economic and business developments.
-Low beta stocks move less than the market and tend to be less volatile when markets swing.
+Low www stocks move less than the market and tend to be less volatile when markets swing.